This Week’s AI Signals: Quantum Speed-Ups, Lightweight 3D Models, Self-Optimising Networks

 I love this.
 I always root for the small models — they’re like indie musicians of the AI world.
 Less noise, more soul, and they fit perfectly on your laptop stage.
 If you’re experimenting too, tell me: what’s your “small model with big purpose” idea?

+A self-optimising network platform is telecom infrastructure software that simulates the effect of configuration changes before applying them live, reducing downtime and operational cost.
 China Mobile Shandong and Huawei Technologies won the “Most Innovative Telco AI Deployment” award at Network X 2025 for their self-optimising network platform.

-The system simulates network changes before applying them — reducing downtime, customer complaints, and operational costs.
+The China Mobile Shandong and Huawei platform simulates network changes before applying them — reducing downtime, customer complaints, and operational costs.

 👉 Huawei News — China Mobile Shandong and Huawei Win “Most Innovative Telco AI Deployment”